bedrockio/model/README.md

 1. Document population is highly situational.
 In complex real world applications a document may require deep population or none at all, however autopopulate does not allow this level of control.
 2. Although circular references usually are the result of bad data modeling, in some cases they cannot be avoided.
 Autopopulate will keep loading these references until it reaches a maximum depth, even when the fetched data is redundant.

-Both of the above issues have major performance implications which result in slower queries and more unneeded data transfer over the wire.
+Both of these issues have major performance implications which result in slower queries and more unneeded data transfer over the wire.

 For this reason calling `populate` manually is highly preferable, however in complex situations this can easily be a lot of overhead.
 The include module attempts to greatly streamline this process by adding an `include` method to queries: